himawari-san/FishWatchr_mini/README.md

 # FishWatchr Mini
-FishWatchr Mini is an educational observation support system for mobile devices.
-Students can observe the other students' exercise like presentations and discussions by using the system through Web browsers on their own mobile phones.
-The observation results of all students are amassed in a Web server, and can be browsed in charts or tables.
-Moreover, FishWatchr can import the data synchronizing with the video file where the exercise was recorded.
+FishWatchr Mini is an educational observation support tool for mobile devices.
+Students can observe educational activities such as presentation exercises by using the tool through Web browsers on their own mobile phones.
+The observation results of all students are merged on a FishWatchr Mini server, and can be displayed in histogram/table format.
+ Moreover, The annotation data can be exported to FishWatchr, which is a video annotation system, synchronizing with the video data of the activity.

 # Requirements
 * HTML5 + JavaScript (client)